dfelinto/blender-multiview-old/README.md

 How to build it
 ---------------
-Roughly guide, basically you need to manually copy the addons and addons_contrib folders inside the checkout blender code.
+Rough guide, basically you need to manually copy the addons and addons_contrib folders inside the checkout blender code.

 For tips in building Blender for your system refer to to Blender Wiki.